geodynamics/aspect/cookbooks/composition_active_particles/doc/composition_active_particles.md

 In the examples above, particle properties passively track distinct model properties.
 These particle properties, however, may also be used to actively influence the model as it runs.
-For instance, a composition-dependent material model may use particles&rsquo; initial composition rather than an advected compositional field.
-To make this work &ndash; i.e., to get information from particles that are located at unpredictable locations, to the quadrature points at which material models and other parts of the code need to evaluate these properties &ndash; we need to somehow get the values from particles back to fields that can then be evaluated at any point where this is necessary.
-A slightly modified version of the active-composition cookbook ([cookbooks/composition_active/composition_active.prm](https://www.github.com/geodynamics/aspect/blob/main/cookbooks/composition_active/composition_active.prm)) illustrates how to use &lsquo;active particles&rsquo; in this manner.
+For instance, a composition-dependent material model may use particles' initial composition rather than an advected compositional field.
+To make this work -- i.e., to get information from particles that are located at unpredictable locations, to the quadrature points at which material models and other parts of the code need to evaluate these properties -- we need to somehow get the values from particles back to fields that can then be evaluated at any point where this is necessary.
+A slightly modified version of the active-composition cookbook ([cookbooks/composition_active/composition_active.prm](https://www.github.com/geodynamics/aspect/blob/main/cookbooks/composition_active/composition_active.prm)) illustrates how to use 'active particles' in this manner.

 This cookbook,
 [cookbooks/composition_active_particles/composition_active_particles.prm](https://www.github.com/geodynamics/aspect/blob/main/cookbooks/composition_active_particles/composition_active_particles.prm),